M postcode area

 The M postcode area, also known as the Manchester postcode area, is a group of postcode districts in the North West of England.

-The districts are subdivisions of three post towns: Manchester, Salford and Sale and cover parts of all ten boroughs of Greater Manchester, primarily the cities of Manchester and Salford and the majority of the borough of Trafford.
+The districts are subdivisions of three post towns: Manchester, Salford, and Sale, and cover parts of all ten boroughs of Greater Manchester, primarily the cities of Manchester and Salford and the majority of the borough of Trafford.
 The M postcode area is one of six with a population above 1 million.

+Mail for the M postcode area is processed at Manchester Mail Centre, along with mail for the BL, OL, and SK postcode areas.

 Coverage

 The approximate coverage of the postcode districts: